Truman Bulldogs baseball

 The Truman Bulldogs baseball program represents Truman State University in college baseball and competes in the Division II level of the National Collegiate Athletic Association (NCAA).
-In 2013, Truman became a member of the Great Lakes Valley Conference, prior to this Truman was in the Mid-America Intercollegiate Athletics Association from 1966 to 2012.
+In 2013, Truman became a member of the Great Lakes Valley Conference.
+Prior to this, Truman was in the Mid-America Intercollegiate Athletics Association from 1966 to 2012.
 TSU's home games are played at the Bulldogs Baseball Park in Kirksville, Missouri.
-The Bulldogs have made one appearance in the Division II Tournament as an at-large bid in the 2015, eventually making it to the College World Series.
+The Bulldogs have made one appearance in the Division II Tournament as an at-large bid in 2015, eventually making it to the College World Series.

 History

-Truman's baseball program dates back to 1966 when the program went 4–8.
-Since their inaugural season the Bulldogs claimed one Division II Tournament appearance as an at-large bid in 2015 in the Midwest Region.
-During this playoff berth, the Bulldogs won five consecutive games in the regional to advance to the Division II College World Series in Cary, North Carolina.
-The Bulldogs have an all-time record of 637–1333–6, which is a .323 winning percentage over 54 seasons of Bulldog Baseball.
+Truman's baseball program dates back to 1966, when the program went 4–8.
+Since their inaugural season, the Bulldogs claimed one Division II Tournament appearance as an at-large bid in 2015 in the Midwest Region.
+During this playoff berth, they won five consecutive games in the regional to advance to the Division II College World Series in Cary, North Carolina.
+The Bulldogs have an all-time record of 637–1333–6, which is a .323 winning percentage over 54 seasons.